codered125/GfxEngine/README.md

 # OpenGL Forward / Deffered Rendering Engine

+Ignore the DirectX folder, it needs to be moved into another project

 Decided to make this public, this is my current project and it is still ongoing.
 The Graphics Engine currently has the following features implemented:
 - [x] HDR